openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 * Update kubelet configuration to specify that the isolated CPUSet is to be used for guaranteed QoS containers using whole CPUs.
 * Update OpenShift Kubernetes API Server configuration to enable a new admission hook.
-Note: although this would work in single-node deployments, we still need to work through how enablement will work in multi-node deployments.
+Note: although this would work in single-node deployments, we still need to work through how enablement will work in multi-node deployments (waiting to decide on design approach before working that out).

 The Kubelet configuration will be updated to allow a new CPUSet to be specified for guaranteed Qos containers using whole CPUs.
 There are two options: